sjlawson/py_automation/README.md

 - Requires Python >= 3.6.
   - check with: `python --version` -- that may return Python 2.7.x
   - also try: `python3 --version` -- hopefully this is 3.6.x
-- If you must install python 3.6, on Mac, easiest way is with brew:
+- If you must install python 3.6, on Mac, the easiest way is with brew:
 `brew install python3`

 Then after: